 The student will receive one-half hour of private instruction per week for 11 weeks and 6 hours per semester of studio pod (group) instruction.

 Means of Assessment

-Grades will be allotted by the instructor on the basis of weekly progress in the various aspects of the course such as the ones listed below, and on performance level exhibited over the course of the semester.
-The instructor and student will discuss the student's progress and performance level at regular intervals (minimum three times) during the semester, so that the student is aware of his/her current standing and what is expected.
+Grades will be allotted by the instructor on the basis of weekly progress in the various aspects of the course, and on performance level exhibited over the course of the semester.
+The instructor and student will discuss the student’s progress and performance level at regular intervals (minimum three times) during the semester, so that the student is aware of his/her current standing and what is expected.
 No single evaluation will be worth more than 40% of the final grade (please see Douglas College’s evaluation policy).
 The following is a sample grade breakdown:

 25% Technical progress